ErradiAbderrahmnan99/Rename-Tab/README.md

 2. A popup will appear with an input box.
 3. Enter the new title for the current tab and click "Rename."
 4. The tab title will change and will persist even after refreshing the page.

-## Folder Structure

-- `manifest.json`: Defines the extension's metadata, permissions, and content scripts.
-- `popup.html`: The popup UI that appears when clicking the extension icon.
-- `popup.js`: Contains the logic for renaming the tab and storing the new title.
-- `contentScript.js`: Ensures the renamed title is persistent even after the page is refreshed.

-## Development

-1. Fork the repository and clone it to your local machine.
-2. Make your changes to the codebase.
-3. Load your local version of the extension into Chrome by following the installation steps above.
-4. Test your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributions